 The new force can be interpreted as a diffusion of vertically integrated volume flux divergence.
-The time evolution of D is thus governed by a balance of two terms, $-g \mathbf{A} \eta$ and $g T_c \mathbf{A} D$, associated with a propagative regime and a diffusive regime in the temporal spectrum, respectively.
+The time evolution of D is thus governed by a balance of two terms, -g A η and gT_c A D, associated with a propagative regime and a diffusive regime in the temporal spectrum, respectively.
 In the diffusive regime, the EGWs no longer propagate, i.e. they are stationary and damped.
 The diffusion regime applies to the modes shorter than T_c .
 For longer ones, the diffusion term vanishes.
-Hence, the temporally unresolved EGWs can be damped by choosing $T_c > \Delta t$. ? demonstrate that (2.6) can be integrated with a leap frog scheme except the additional term which has to be computed implicitly.
+Hence, the temporally unresolved EGWs can be damped by choosing $T_c > \Delta t$.
+Roullet and Madec [2000] demonstrate that (2.6) can be integrated with a leap frog scheme except the additional term which has to be computed implicitly.
 This is not surprising since the use of a large time step has a necessarily numerical cost.
 Two gains arise in comparison with the previous formulations.
 Firstly, the damping of EGWs can be quantified through the magnitude of the additional term.
 Secondly, the numerical scheme does not need any tuning.
 Numerical stability is ensured as soon as $T_c > \Delta t$.

 When the variations of free surface elevation are small compared to the thickness of the first model layer, the free surface equation (2.5) can be linearized.
-As emphasized by ? the linearization of (2.5) has consequences on the conservation of salt in the model.
-With the nonlinear free surface equation, the time evolution of the total salt content is where S is the salinity, and the total salt is integrated over the whole ocean volume D{η} bounded by the time-dependent free surface.
+As emphasized by where S is the salinity, and the total salt is integrated over the whole ocean volume D{η} bounded by the time-dependent free surface.
 The right hand side (which is an integral over the free surface) vanishes when the nonlinear equation (2.5) is satisfied, so that the salt is perfectly conserved.
-When the free surface equation is linearized, ? show that the total salt content integrated in the fixed volume D (bounded by the surface z = 0) is no longer conserved :
+When the free surface equation is linearized, Roullet and Madec [2000] show that the total salt content integrated in the fixed volume D (bounded by the surface z = 0) is no longer conserved :